adirh3/Translator.Fluent.Plugin/README.md

 ![alt text](translator_image.jpg "Title")

-This repo is for a [Fluent Search](https://fluentsearch.net) plugin for translting text.
+This repo is for a [Fluent Search](https://fluentsearch.net) plugin for translating text.
 This search application uses Azure Translator to auto detect input language and translate to the target language.

 # Usage